Department of Political Science

 Areas of Specialization: Middle Eastern Politics, Jewish and Islamic Studies

-Dr. Woods specializes on issues of law, religion, and gender politics in the Middle East.
-She has written extensively on these issues in Israel, particularly within the Jewish community, and to a lesser degree in relation to Palestinian women.
-She is currently working on a project with a Turksih colleague on Ottoman and Turkish institutional legacies in relation to these questions.
-She teaches courses in Modern Middle East Politics (both undergraduate and graduate) and Women and Politics in the Middle East (undergraduate) regularly.
-Her research interests on religion and state include both Judaism and Islam.
+Dr. Sohn specializes on issues of law and courts, religion and politics, and gender politics in the Middle East and North Africa (MENA).
+She has published on these issues extensively in Israel, particularly within the Jewish community, and to a lesser degree in relation to Palestinian women.
+She has published, with a Turkish colleague, on Ottoman and Turkish institutional legacies in relation to state formation and (cultural and institutional) traditions of governance informing the post-Arab Spring era in the Middle East and North Africa.
+Her current projects address religion and politics in comparative perspective; and human rights, civil society and legal development, particularly in relation to Israel and Palestinians.